-DawsonCity, Yukon, I town that just can’t let go of the past.
+DawsonCity, Yukon, I town that just can’t let go of its past.
 And that’s a good thing.

 On a hot August day in 1896, gold was discovered in the Yukon near swampland that would later be known as Dawson City, and the Gold Rush was on.
 In less than two years, the population exploded from a handful of prospectors and First Nations people to over 30,000 souls.
 Seventy thousand hopefuls who ventured along the treacherous Chilkoot Trail, turned back or lost their lives en route.

 Today, the year-round locals number under 1,400, but the spirit of the Gold Rush is alive and well.
 The city banks on its history and travelers reap the benefits.
 Colorful frontier-styled buildings (some original, most reconstructed) line the dusty streets and there’s an array of history-centric activities that pay homage to the town’s heyday.

 Think Westworld light with real locals not androids and a smattering of kitsch.

-Dawson’s high season is May thru September and from my experience it’s a wild ride.
-Granted, I was there during its 39th Music Festival, a popular weekend and more rowdy than others.
+The city’s high season is May thru September and from my experience, it’s a wild ride.
+Granted, I was there during its 39th Music Festival, a popular weekend and rowdier than others.
 But in the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
 I found myself out past midnight more than once even though I got up every morning at six.
 I wasn’t doing anything wild or crazy, I was just out.
-My brain saw 3:00pm daylight at 11:30pm and my body said “You’re not sleepy, lets stay up!”
+My brain saw 3:00 pm daylight at 11:30 pm and my body said: “You’re not sleepy, let’s stay up!”
 The late nights caught up with me once I was home, however.
 My first day back I slept 14 hours.

-When I asked some of the locals how they survived all the late nights in a summer, with a smirk and shrug, the frigid winter seemed to be favored the answer.
-“Everyone is so exhausted from the summer we don’t mind that It’s freezing and there’s nowhere to go and nothing to do,” one local told me.
+When I asked some of the locals how they survived all the late nights in the summer, with a smirk and shrug, the frigid winter seemed to be the pat answer.
+“Everyone is so exhausted from the summer we don’t mind that It’s freezing.
+There’s nowhere to go and nothing to do,” one local told me.
 “It’s the human equivalent of hibernation.”